pytorch/torchtune/docs/source/examples/lora_finetune.rst

 LoRA replaces weight update matrices with a low-rank approximation.
 In general, weight updates for a given linear layer mapping dimension :code:`in_dim` to dimension :code:`out_dim` can have rank as high as :code:`min(in_dim,out_dim)`.
-LoRA (and other related papers such as `Aghajanyan et al. <https://arxiv.org/abs/2012.13255>`_) hypothesize that the `intrinsic dimension <https://en.wikipedia.org/wiki/Intrinsic_dimension>`_ can be much lower.
+LoRA (and other related papers such as `Aghajanyan et al. <https://arxiv.org/abs/2012.13255>`_) hypothesize that the `intrinsic dimension <https://en.wikipedia.org/wiki/Intrinsic_dimension>`_ of these updates during LLM fine-tuning can in fact be much lower.
-To take advantage of this property, LoRA fine-tuning will freeze the original model, then add a trainable weight update from a low-rank projection.
-More explicitly, LoRA trains two matrices :code:`A` and :code:`B`. :code:`A` projects the inputs down to a much smaller rank (often 4 or 8 in practice), and :code:`B` projects back up to the dimension output by the original linear layer.
+To take advantage of this property, LoRA finetuning will freeze the original model, then add a trainable weight update from a low-rank projection.
+More explicitly, LoRA trains two matrices :code:`A` and :code:`B`. :code:`A` projects the inputs down to a much smaller rank (often four or eight in practice), and
+:code:`B` projects back up to the dimension output by the original linear layer.

 Although this introduces a few extra parameters in the model :code:`forward()`, only the LoRA matrices are trainable.